jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 ## Part 13 — Transitional provisions relating to Parts 10 to 12

 ### 185 Penalties
-(1) Every person who commits an offence against any of sections 131, 132, and 171 shall be liable to a fine not exceeding $5,000 and, if the offence is a continuing one, to a further fine not exceeding $250 for every day or part of a day during which the offence is continued.
+(1) Every person who commits an offence against any of sections 131, 132, and 171 shall be liable on conviction to a fine not exceeding $5,000 and, if the offence is a continuing one, to a further fine not exceeding $250 for every day or part of a day during which the offence is continued.
-(2) Every person who commits an offence against any of sections 133, 136, 144, 146, 155, 161, and 173 is liable,—
+(2) Every person who commits an offence against any of sections 133, 136, 144, 146, 155, 161, and 173 is liable on conviction,—
   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000:
   (b) in the case of a body corporate, to a fine not exceeding $100,000.
-(3) Every person who commits an offence against any of sections 147, 170(3), 174(5), 175(3), 176(3), 178, 180, 181, 183, and 184 is liable,—
+(3) Every person who commits an offence against any of sections 147, 170(3), 174(5), 175(3), 176(3), 178, 180, 181, 183, and 184 is liable on conviction,—
   (a) in the case of an individual, to a fine not exceeding $5,000:
   (b) in the case of a body corporate, to a fine not exceeding $30,000.
-(4) Every person who commits an offence against section 151 or section 164(3) is liable to a fine not exceeding $2,000 and, if the offence is a continuing one, to a further fine not exceeding $100 for every day or part of a day during which the offence is continued.
+(4) Every person who commits an offence against section 151 or section 164(3) is liable on conviction to a fine not exceeding $2,000 and, if the offence is a continuing one, to a further fine not exceeding $100 for every day or part of a day during which the offence is continued.
-(5) Every person who commits an offence against section 172(2) is liable to a fine not exceeding $10,000.
+(5) Every person who commits an offence against section 172(2) is liable on conviction to a fine not exceeding $10,000.

 ### 186 Documents issued under Parts 10 to 12
 Every licence, certificate, permit, authorisation, approval, or other document issued, recognised, or accepted by the Director under any of Parts 10, 11, and 12 shall be deemed to be a maritime document issued, recognised, or accepted, as the case may be, under this Act, and shall accordingly have effect and be subject to the provisions of this Act or regulations or rules made under this Act.